 Internal versus external focus

-A key consideration when assessing how to define and place jobs within a pay structure is whether to emphasise an external or an internal focus is key when defining and placing jobs within a band.
+Whether to emphasise an external or an internal focus is key when defining and placing jobs within a band.
 For example, choosing a market pricing approach where rates reflect those in the external labour market, rather than using an analytical job evaluation scheme that focuses more on internal relationships between jobs within the organisation.
-See our factsheet on job evaluation and market pricing.

 Avoiding unfair discrimination

 In light of considerable evidence of gender segregation between and within pay structures, many employers – particularly in the public sector – are making attempts to ‘gender-proof’ pay structures as new arrangements are devised.
-Read our factsheets on equal pay and gender pay gap reporting for more on sex discrimination issues and reward.
+Read our factsheets on equal pay and gender pay gap reporting for more on sex discrimination reward issues.

-The pay of existing employees may be protected through the use of ‘red-circling’ which is maintaining an individual’s pay at its current level when the job is downgraded under a new pay structure.
-However, under equal pay legislation red-circling is problematic as it tends to perpetuate existing pay inequalities.
-Limiting the period of red-circling to, for example, fewer than five years could help address this issue, but employers should seek legal advice before doing this.
+The pay of existing employees may be protected through the use of ‘red-circling’ which is maintaining an individual’s pay at its current level when the job is downgraded under a new structure.
+However, under equal pay legislation, red-circling is problematic as it tends to perpetuate existing pay inequalities.
+Limiting the red-circling period to, for example, fewer than five years could help address this issue, but first employers should seek legal advice.